UTS-eResearch/pbsweb/INSTALL.md

     $ git branch
     * (HEAD detached at v2.0.0)
-      master
+      main

-Just remember that after the install you should switch back to the latest version by checking out the "master" branch with this command:
+Just remember that after the install you should switch back to the latest version by checking out the "main" branch with this command:

-    $ git checkout master
+    $ git checkout main

-And you can check your now at the up-to-date master branch:
+And you can check your now at the up-to-date main branch:

     $ git branch
-    * master
+    * main

 Now proceed to the next step.